coresresearch/data-analysis/README.md

 # data-analysis
-Fies for processing, analyzing, and plotting different data types.
+Files for processing, analyzing, and plotting different data types.